The Waterloo School Board voted for an Operating Expense Referendum Question on the April 4 2023 election

 - GOOD - McKinstry Facility assessment rating

-Waterloo is ranked 395 out of 450 across all school districts in the state of Wisconsin for average teacher salary.
+Waterloo is ranked 395 out of 450 across all school districts in the state of Wisconsin for average teacher

-Despite offering the least-competitive average teacher salary among comparable nearby districts, Waterloo has the
+Despite offering the least-competitive average teacher salary among comparable nearby districts, Waterloo has

 highest overall score on the DPI School Report Card for its high school among those same districts.